Campaigning for the June 2015 Turkish general election: Candidate selection

 Due to the AKP by-law that prohibits party candidates from running for more than three parliamentary terms, founding members of the party who first entered parliament in the 2002 general election will not be able to seek election in 2015.
 As a result, the party has indicated that founding members will occupy senior positions within the party structure following the elections.
 In a four-point candidate selection strategy, the AKP has intended to maintain its constant renewal of candidates as had occurred in the 2011 general election without abandoning key figures or fundamental principles.
 The party will also aim to recruit university law, engineering and medical graduates into the party while also reducing the average age of its parliamentary group by offering candidates under the age of 30 an active role in politics.
 The AKP has also expressed intentions to elect over 80 female MPs to Parliament.
 Provincial congresses are due to finish on 15 February.

 Candidates for the AKP party lists were able to submit applications between the 11th and 20th of February, with male candidates pain ₺5,000, female candidates paying ₺2,500 and disabled candidates being able to apply without charge.
 Inspections into prospective candidates are due to take place between the 28th of February and the 1st of March, while interviews are due to be conducted between the 6th and 15th of March.

 The undersecretary of the National Intelligence Organisation (MİT), Hakan Fidan, resigned in order to stand as an AKP candidate in the election, despite objections from Deputy Prime Minister Bülent Arınç.
 Fidan later withdrew his candidacy.

 Sources have indicated a potential split between Prime Minister Davutoğlu and President Erdoğan over the AKP lists to be put forward for election, with both politicians putting forward rival lists.

 Some applicants advertised their candidacies by depicting themselves on their campaign posters with Ottoman-style attire to comply with the AKP's promotion of Ottoman-era culture and politics.
 A notable applicant, Osman Yavuz from Konya, became a Twitter sensation after his Ottoman-style campaign advertisement went viral.
 Yavuz was not selected as an AKP parliamentary candidate.

 Full candidate lists were released on 7 April, with 175 MPs being unable to secure renomination.
 Notable MPs who failed to secure a place on the party lists included controversial Balıkesir MP Tülay Babuşcu.
 The son of Ankara mayor Melih Gökçek failed to secure nomination, while singer İbrahim Tatlıses and model Tuğçe Kazaz were also unable to obtain candidacy.
-President Erdoğan's son in law secured 6th place on the party's candidate list for İstanbul's 1st electoral district.
+President Erdoğan's son in law secured 6th place on the party's candidate list for Istanbul's 1st electoral district.

 An AKP parliamentary hopeful who failed to make the party list committed suicide shortly after the successful candidates were announced.